-But, training may be just as important, if not more so, if putting on muscle is your primary focus.
+But, training may be just as important, if not more so, if bulking on keto or putting on muscle is your primary focus.

 Many pre-workouts contain ingredients, such as creatine and beta-alanine, which are vital ingredients that help prolong the time it takes for your muscles to fatigue.

 Whether you're an endurance runner or looking to pump out a few more reps on the bench press, pre-workouts should provide a little boost in that department.